 I think we are going to see more of this in the future… and there are plenty of opportunities.

 Joe Pulizzi’s third book, Epic Content Marketing: How to Tell a Different Story, Break through the Clutter, and Win More Customers by Marketing Less, was just released.
-Epic Content Marketing takes business owners and marketers A-to-Z toward creating a content marketing strategy that works to grow the business.
+Epic Content Marketing takes business owners and marketers A-to-Z toward creating a content digital marketing strategy that works to grow the business.
 Joe is also founder of Content Marketing Institute, the leading education and training organization for content marketing, which includes the largest in-person content marketing event in the world, Content Marketing World.
 You can find Joe on Twitter @JoePulizzi.
 If you ever see Joe in person, he’ll be wearing orange.